jopemachine-arvis/arvis/README.md

 Arvis is still in the construction and there could be lots of bugs.

-It would be very helpful if you could put bugs on the issue.

 * ⚠️ Currently has [severe performance issue](https://github.com/jopemachine/arvis-core/issues/2) on mac

 **Table of Contents**